 Almost everyone will experience lumbar spinal stenosis, but not every person will experience discomfort.
 Symptoms may range from hardly noticeable to severe.
 There may be some signs that spinal stenosis is the source of your pain such as:

 - Numbness and tingling in your hands and feet

 Can I get rid of my lumbar spinal stenosis?

 Since spinal stenosis is frequently a symptom of aging, there is no cure.
 But you can help tame painful symptoms through conservative treatment options such as:

 - Physical therapy

 In some cases, surgery is suggested to help treat chronic lumbar stenosis pain that hasn’t subsided with conservative treatment.
-If your physician has suggested a surgical option, contact Laser Spine Institute to submit your MRI for an initial review.
+If your physician has suggested a surgical option, contact Laser Spine Institute to submit your MRI for a complimentary initial review.